mnemonic-no/grafeo/README.md

 ##### Testing

-* For running the integration tests install [Docker](https://www.docker.com/) and a Cassandra image by `docker pull cassandra`.
+* For running the integration tests install [Docker](https://www.docker.com/).
+* Download a Cassandra image by `docker pull cassandra`.
+* Download an Elasticsearch image by `docker pull docker.elastic.co/elasticsearch/elasticsearch:$TAG`.
 * By default the integration tests will try to connect to Docker on localhost and port 2375.
 You can set the $DOCKER_HOST environment variable to override this behaviour.
 * Execute `mvn clean install` for running all tests including integration tests.
 * Execute `mvn clean install -DskipSlowTests` for skipping the integration tests.